Riverdale (American TV series)

-The series features an ensemble cast based on the characters of Archie Comics, with KJ Apa in the role of Archie Andrews, Lili Reinhart as Betty Cooper, Camila Mendes as Veronica Lodge, and Cole Sprouse as Jughead Jones, the series' narrator.
-After a teenager was murdered within the town of Riverdale, this group of teenagers try to unravel the evils lurking within this seemingly innocent town.
-Riverdale debuted on January 26, 2017, to positive reviews.
-In February 2021, the series was renewed for a sixth season which premiered on November 16, 2021.
-In March 2022, the series was renewed for a seventh season, which is set to air between March 29 and August 23, 2023, and will serve as the series' final season.
+The series featured an ensemble cast based on the characters of Archie Comics, with KJ Apa in the role of Archie Andrews, Lili Reinhart as Betty Cooper, Camila Mendes as Veronica Lodge, and Cole Sprouse as Jughead Jones, the series' narrator.
+After a teenager is murdered within the town of Riverdale, this group of teenagers try to unravel the evils lurking within the town.

+Riverdale premiered on January 26, 2017, to positive reviews throughout its first few seasons.
+Subsequent seasons were criticized for the writing, direction, and lack of coherent storylines.
+The series ran for seven seasons until August 23, 2023.